felixzsh/wweb-botforge/README.md

 - YAML configuration loading
 - Basic auto-responses with regex patterns
 - Message queues with configurable delays (in validation)
+- Cooldown protection for auto-responses to prevent spam

 ### 🔄 **Coming Soon**
 - Webhooks for advanced integrations